zzonyo/trust-docs-test/source/index.html.md

 endTime default value: current time<br>

 Note 3:<br>
-Only when the number of items within the query window (between “startTime” and ”endTime”) exceeded the page limitation (defined by “limit”), Huobi server returns “nextId”.
-Once received “nextId”, API user should –<br>
+Only when the number of items within the query window (between "startTime" and "endTime") exceeded the page limitation (defined by "limit"), Huobi server returns "nextId".
+Once received "nextId", API user should –<br>
 1)	Be aware of that, some items within the query window were not returned due to the page size limitation.<br>
-2)	In order to get these items from Huobi server, adopt the “nextId” as “fromId” and submit another request, with other request parameters no change.<br>
+2)	In order to get these items from Huobi server, adopt the "nextId" as "fromId" and submit another request, with other request parameters no change.<br>
-3)	“nextId” and “fromId” are for recurring query purpose and the ID itself does not have any business implication.<br>
+3)	"nextId" and "fromId" are for recurring query purpose and the ID itself does not have any business implication.<br>

 > The above command returns JSON structured like this: